tobiagru/HoloselectaObjectDetection/README.md

 Chair: Information Management
 Department: Managment, Technology & Economics
 University: ETH Zurich
 Explanation: This is part of an effort to provide Object detection for any range of groceries to any granularity level.
-References are the products of the ... database.
+References are the products of the EatFit database (https://eatfit-service.foodcoa.ch/products/).

 ## Files